Democratic Party (United States): Name and symbols

+In 2010, the party introduced a new logo, with a blue capital "D" enclosed in a blue circle.
+It remained the party's primary brand mark, with minor changes to the shade of blue, for 15 years.
 In 2025, a new logo was introduced, which incorporates a white donkey facing to the right instead of the left, with three blue stars in the center instead of four, on a blue background.

 Jefferson-Jackson Day is the annual fundraising event (dinner) held by Democratic Party organizations across the United States.
 It is named after presidents Thomas Jefferson and Andrew Jackson, whom the party regards as its distinguished early leaders.

 The song "Happy Days Are Here Again" is the unofficial song of the Democratic Party.
 It was used prominently when Franklin D. Roosevelt was nominated for president at the 1932 Democratic National Convention and remains a sentimental favorite for Democrats.
 For example, Paul Shaffer played the theme on the Late Show with David Letterman after the Democrats won Congress in 2006.
 "Don't Stop" by Fleetwood Mac was adopted by Bill Clinton's presidential campaign in 1992 and has endured as a popular Democratic song.
 The emotionally similar song "Beautiful Day" by the band U2 has also become a favorite theme song for Democratic candidates.
 John Kerry used the song during his 2004 presidential campaign and several Democratic congressional candidates used it as a celebratory tune in 2006.

-As a traditional anthem for its presidential nominating convention, Aaron Copland's "Fanfare for the Common Man" is traditionally performed at the beginning of the Democratic National Convention.
+As a traditional anthem for its presidential nominating convention, Aaron Copland's "Fanfare for the Common Man" was performed at the beginning of the 1976 Democratic National Convention.